Dr Sharron Hinchliff PhD, BSc(Hons), PGCertHE

 - Member of University Senate 2011-2014

-- Fileborn B, Lyons A, Hinchliff S, Brown G, Heywood W, Dow B, Malta S & Minichiellow V (2017) Improving the sexual lives of older Australians: Perspectives from a qualitative study.
-Australasian Journal on Ageing.
+- Fileborn B, Lyons A, Heywood W, Hinchliff S, Malta S, Dow B, Brown G, Barrett C & Minichiello V (2017) Talking to healthcare providers about sex in later life: Findings from a qualitative study with older Australian men and women.
+Australasian Journal on Ageing, 36(4), E50-E56.
 View this article in WRRO

 - Fileborn B, Hinchliff S, Lyons A, Heywood W, Minichiello V, Brown G, Malta S, Barrett C & Crameri C (2017) The Importance of Sex and the Meaning of Sex and Sexual Pleasure for Men Aged 60 and Older Who Engage in Heterosexual Relationships: Findings from a Qualitative Interview Study.
-Archives of Sexual Behavior.
+Archives of Sexual Behavior, 46(7), 2097-2110.
 View this article in WRRO